MartinDreyer/TTEX/README.md

 ## Prerequisites

-Ensure you have Python and Node.js and Docker installed on your system.
+Ensure you have Python and Node.js on your system

 ## Repository Cloning